What to Eat on a TMJ Diet

 Another problem with cutting fresh fruits and vegetables out of your diet is that you’re just not getting enough nutrients.
 Try to make sure you’re getting a good balance of fruits and vegetables, but also consider taking a multivitamin.
 Caution: some larger multivitamins may be hard to swallow if you have TMJ.

-If you are tired of trying to just live with your TMJ in Columbia, SC, please call (803) 781-9090 for an appointment with a TMJ dentist at Smile Columbia Dentistry.
+If you are tired of trying to just live with your TMJ and don’t want to limit what kind of food you eat, our TMJ dentist in Columbia, SC, can help.
+Please call (803) 781-9090 for an appointment at Smile Columbia Dentistry.